 Path of Exile has three attributes, around which we have placed the character classes.
-All six character classes have been announced.
+All seven character classes have been announced.

 The Duelist is a hybrid character class that excels at both Strength and Dexterity skills.